"A healthy gut is the foundation of a healthy life."

 One of the most important known benefits of probiotics is their effects on our immune system.

 To maintain intestinal balance, a healthy interaction between the host immune system and microbiota is required.
-Disruption of this interaction can cause dysbiosis due to changes in bacterial function and persity.
+Disruption of this interaction can cause dysbiosis due to changes in bacterial function and diversity.
 Developing dysbiosis can lead to the occurrence of infectious diseases and the development of autoimmune diseases.
 This puts the immune system's health at risk.

 Probiotics stimulate immune system compounds that are secreted or present in the cellular barrier.
 In this way, they improve the body's defenses by triggering the immune response and maintaining a balance between pro- and anti-inflammatory cytokines secreted by activated immune cells.